luiswirth/bsc-thesis/src/matter.typ

 But this is not only possible approximation.
 Higher-order mesh elements, such as quadratic or cubic elements allow for higher accuracy approximations of the mesh.
 In general any order polynomial elements can be used.
-We will restirct ourselves completly to first-order elements in this thesis.
+We will restrict ourselves completely to first-order elements in this thesis.
-This approximation is sufficent for us, since it represents an *asmissable geometric variational crime*: The order of our FE method concides with the order of our mesh geometry; both are linear 1st order.
+This approximation is sufficient for us, since it represents an *admissible geometric variational crime*: The order of our FE method coincides with the order of our mesh geometry; both are linear 1st order.
-This approximation doesn't affect the order of convergence in a negative way, and therefore is admissable.
+This approximation doesn't affect the order of convergence in a negative way, and therefore is admissible.

 == Mesh Generation and Loading